|

 Modification Area to always prompt you before overwriting a backup.

-to the source folder and document, so each new copy will overwrite
+relation to the source folder and document, so each new copy will

 Notes

-path and name on both drives (unless you move them later!).
+the same relative path and name on both drives (unless you move them

-This macro makes a (rudimentary) check of the target drive to
+Floppy drives (for those who still use them): This macro makes a rudimentary check of the target drive

-in the drive name), and if it appears to be a floppy, it uses
+name), and if it appears to be a floppy, it uses a prompted CopyFile

-file of the same name found in the same relative directory on
+overwrite any existing file of the same name found in the same relative

 Tips